Esther7171/virtualbox-fullscreen_issue/README.md

-Here's a cleaned-up and professionalized version of your repository documentation:

----

 # VirtualBox Full Screen Guide

 This guide provides two approaches to enabling full-screen mode in VirtualBox for Kali Linux.
 Choose the method that best suits your needs.